homermultitext/hmt-archive/README-version-guide.md

 :  Tabular representations of editions of texts developed by the Homer Multitext project

-hmt-editions-@versionid@-tokens.zip
-: RDF statements (in turtle format) documenting a complete tokenization of published archival editions of texts developed by the Homer Multitext project

 hmt-rdf-@versionid@.zip
 :  This package contains the RDF representation in TTL syntax of all published material in the Homer Multitext project.